zapier/zapier-platform-cli/README-source.md

 [insert-file:./snippets/paging-poll.js]
 ```

-If you need to do more requests conditionally based on the results of an HTTP call (such as the "next url" param or similar value), using `async/await` (as shown in the example below) is a good way to go.
+If you need to do more requests conditionally based on the results of an HTTP call (such as the "next URL" param or similar value), using `async/await` (as shown in the example below) is a good way to go.
 If you go this route, only page as far as you need to.
 Keep an eye on the polling [guidelines](https://zapier.com/developer/documentation/v2/deduplication/), namely the part about only iterating until you hit items that have probably been seen in a previous poll.

 ```js
 [insert-file:./snippets/async-polling.js]